ØIF Arendal

-ØIF Arendal is a Norwegian handball team located in Arendal, Norway.
-They compete in REMA 1000-ligaen, which is the highest league for men's handball clubs in Norway.
+ØIF Arendal is a Norwegian handball team located in the municipality of Arendal in Agder county, Norway.
+Since 2009, they have competed in the highest league for men's handball clubs in Norway.

+The team colours are red and black.
+They play their home matches at Sparebanken Norge Amfi Arendal, with the playing court dressed in red and black.

 History

 The club was founded on April 1, 1929.
-The club was promoted to the first division, the REMA 1000-ligaen, in the 2008/2009 season.
-Former international Preben Vildalen was also a member of the promoted team.
+The club was promoted to the top division in the 2008/2009 season.
+Former international Preben Vildalen also played for the promoted team.

+Before their 2009 top division debut season, the men's team was separated into a distinct legal entity under the multi-sport club Øyestad IF Allianse, which is when they got their current name: ØIF Arendal (legally: Øyestad IF håndball elite).
+The original Øyestad sports club men's team (Øyestad IF håndball) plays at the national third level and partners with ØIF Arendal as a feeder team.

 The team debuted in the elite series on September 26, 2009, defeating Runar Sandefjord 27–24 at home.
 They finished fourth in 2010 and 2011.

-In the 2012/2013 season, the team moved from the Nedeneshallen sports hall to the new Sør Amfi (since 2025 named Sparebanken Norge Amfi Arendal).
-On 30 December 2014, ØIF won the Norwegian Cup after defeating Bodø HK 23–22 in the final. ØIF won the Norwegian League in 2015, 2016 and 2019.
+In the 2012/2013 season, the team moved from the Nedeneshallen sports hall to the new Sparebanken Sør Amfi (renamed Sparebanken Norge Amfi Arendal in 2025).

+On 30 December 2014, ØIF won the Norwegian Cup for the first time after defeating Bodø HK 23–22 in the final. ØIF won the Norwegian League in 2015, 2016 and 2019.